7 Ways to Find a Mastermind Group

 Want to learn how to start a mastermind group?
 Click here to get my free video tutorial on how to create a mastermind group of your own.

-Seven search tips to get you started
+Seven ways to find a mastermind group – tips to get you started

 - Start a mastermind group of your own.
 It’s easier than you think, and you can hand-select the people you want to brainstorm with.
 This way you get to choose the dates, times, locations and topic areas that work best for you.
-You’re bound to find friends and colleagues who are searching for a masterind group, too.
+You’re bound to find friends and colleagues who are searching for a mastermind group, too.

 - See if there are any local mastermind groups by checking Meetup.com or Eventbrite.
 You can search within a radius of your zip code to find local mastermind groups on many topics.
 Then contact the group organizer and find out if the group is still meeting, and if they’re taking new members.
 (Some of the listings on these sites are old/defunct, so check with the group organizer.)

-- Use my Find a Mastermind Group service, which lists people who have existing mastermind groups and are looking for new members.
+- Use my Find a Mastermind Group page, which lists people who have existing mastermind groups and are looking for new members.
 Read the descriptions to see which group is right for you, then email the facilitator to set up time to talk on the phone about their group.

 - Check with your local professional organizations, including trade groups, Chambers of Commerce, religious groups, community groups, networking groups, and schools.
 Anywhere that groups of people regularly meet together are the most likely to have mastermind groups.